-The Los Angeles Lakers have started the 2025-26 season without the King, LeBron James, who’s reportedly been suffering from sciatica.
-It’s been five games without James now, with many wondering how long it will be before he makes his season debut.
-Charles Barkley, however, questioned whether the injury report surrounding James is accurate to begin with.
+The Los Angeles Lakers have started the 2025-26 season without LeBron James, who’s reportedly suffering from sciatica.
+Five games in, many are wondering how long it will be before the King makes his season debut.

 Advertisement

-Before the season kicked off, it was revealed that James had been diagnosed with sciatica on his right side, which basically means he has some level of nerve damage in his lower back area.
-The Lakers didn’t give a direct timeline on his return date, only stating that he would be re-evaluated in 3-4 weeks, which, from today, should be a fortnight.
+Before the season kicked off, it was revealed that James had been diagnosed with sciatica on his right side, which means he would have sustained some level of nerve damage in his lower back area.
+The Lakers have yet to give a timeline for his return, only stating that he would be re-evaluated in three to four weeks.
+That would be a fortnight from today.

 “First of all, LeBron don’t have a sciatica,” Barkley declared.
 “They [should] just put old.
 O-L-D, with an extra ‘d’ too.”

 Barkley isn’t wrong about James being old.
-He’s going to turn 41 this December, which means it’s natural that he’ll pick up more injuries.
-So, Barkley was probably jesting, taking a dig at James’ age.
+He’s going to turn 41 this December.
+So it’s natural that he’ll be more prone to injuries.
+And Barkley was probably jesting, taking a dig at James’ age.

 That said, there is some truth behind the humor.
-Sciatica is not something young people usually suffer from, and James, 40, fits the category of athletes likely to face this issue.
+Sciatica is not something young athletes usually suffer from.
+And James, 40, fits the category of athletes likely to face this issue.
 So, Barkley, regardless of what he says, may actually believe that the Lakers’ superstar has sciatica.
 It may just have been another Inside the NBA joke.

 At the same time, there’s also the possibility that James’ absence is not related to sciatica, but something else.